No-C-Notes® is celebrating 35 years of audio described music score.

 Speak the Music!
 Never read printed sheet music again.
-No need to learn Braille music notation.
-No-C-Notes® is an easy and cost-effective way of using standard music notation.
+No need to learn printed music notation or Braille music notation.
+No-C-Notes® is an easy and cost-effective verbally spoken transcription of Western music notation.
 Used by the singer, songwriter, teacher or instrumentalist who wants their sheet music spoken and not written.
 There is no need to learn clefs, staffs, ledger lines, note heads and flags and other visual sheet music notation as this method reads the actual tone and timing without having to know its placement on paper.
-This Western music notation reading method giving tones and timing shorthand names, and a format for how the sheet music should be read.
-Whether used for voice, or keyboards, guitar, strings or woodwinds, it gives musicians a common verbal language of communicating their music score to one another.
-Musicians listen to their sheet music being read verbally in the same manner as you would use an audiobook along with the music played in full.
-Readings are saved in any preferred audio format, such as MP3 or CDs.

 History of No-C-Notes®

 Verbally reading music note by note is nothing new.
 Many piano teachers of visually challenged students have their own way of naming tones and timing while repeatedly playing a piece for memorization for their students.
-Currently, there is no common audio music reading method being used in the United States and no audio music scores to purchase or borrow outside of No-C-Notes.
-England’s RNIB (Royal National Institute for the Blind) has Talking Scores, and the Netherlands’ FNB has Spoken Music offered through their loan services for the blind are Braille notation audio described.
-The U.S. National Library Service for the Blind and Physically Handicapped has an excellent collection of Braille music scores and large-print sheet music….but nothing to “read” verbally the music score as it is written.
+Currently, there is no common audio music reading method being used in the United States and no audio music scores to purchase or borrow outside of No-C-Notes transcribing services.